begprod/todo.it/README.md

 - Automatic calendar generating
 - Last 2 month tasks history
+- Markdown support
 - Backlog for future tasks
 - Drag'n'drop tasks
 - Copy tasks

 ## How data is stored?

-For this moment data is stored in local storage.
+For this moment data is stored in local storage of your browser.

 ## Install application on your device